Wildfowling code of practice

 Biosecurity refers to all the measures taken to minimise the risk of infectious diseases caused by viruses, bacteria or other microorganisms entering, emerging, establishing or spreading as a result of our actions.

-The benefit of good biosecurity helps to ensure the overall health of the wider environment, protects individual species, and can help maintain the health of your game birds.
+Good biosecurity helps to ensure the overall health of the wider environment, protects individual species and can help maintain the health of your gamebirds.

-For example, when it comes to game bird rearing and releasing the Animal Plant and Health Association (APHA) have identified that the most important factor in reducing the impact of avian influenza is good biosecurity which is practised and applied properly.
+In terms of gamebird rearing and releasing, the Animal Plant and Health Association (APHA) has identified that the most important factor in reducing the impact of avian influenza is good biosecurity, practised and applied properly.
 These same practices also help to stop the spread of other diseases including mycoplasma, coccidiosis and hexamita.

-You can do your bit to help to protect the environment, your season ahead and the future of you shooting sports by undertaking some relatively small steps, such as checking, cleaning, and drying your kit regularly.
+You can do your bit to help to protect the environment, your season ahead and the future of shooting sports by undertaking some relatively small steps, such as checking, cleaning and drying your kit regularly.

-As shooters and countryside users we can all play our part in maintaining good biosecurity therefore reducing the potential risk of transmission of both diseases and IAS:
+As shooters and countryside users, we can all play our part in maintaining good biosecurity, reducing the potential risk of transmission of both diseases and IAS:

 Through a citizen science project the Waterfowlers’ Network are monitoring the breeding success and usage of artificial duck nest tubes.